 Hello, Readers of The Dragon Doc Tales,

-Until next time, take care!
-Let me know if you spy any dragons in the corn fields. ? ?
+Until next time, take care, and watch out for sneezing dragons!
 As always, thank you for reading my tales!

 The Dragon Doc